TOTOleHero/warhammer-the-old-world-underground/Forces-of-fantasy/Amazons-EN.md

 ## Allies
 Up to 25% of your army's points value may be spent on a single allied contingent drawn from:
-- Any Lizardmen Grand Army composition list
+- Any Amazons Grand Army composition list
 - Valkyrie unit (from Norsca Army)
 - Ice gard unit (from Kislev Army)
 - Any Sea elves Grand Army composition list